appbaseio/Docs/src/scalr/FAQs/jsapi.md

 > <span class="fa fa-info-circle"></span> ``size`` attribute can be applied on both ``searchStream()`` and ``search()`` methods.

-## Scrolling results in a search query
+## Scroll results in a search query

 While the ``size`` attribute inside the query can allow you to control the number of results to return initially, it does not let you implement a scroll like functionality: i.e. showing results from a particular offset in correspondence with user's navigation behavior.
 The ``from`` parameter comes handy here.